deamorim2/sdbs/EN-US/knn.rst

 ..

-This result must be analysed very carefullly because even being located west from the station, if the street's bounding box is also located east from the feature, this street won't be selected.
+This result must be analysed very carefully because even being located west from the station, if the street's bounding box is also located east from the feature, this street won't be selected.
 These types of operators work fine for points, but is less precise for  linear or polygonal features.

 In this example we can list the 10 western (<<) stations closer to the 'Broad St' station.